 Ava Marie DuVernay is an American director, screenwriter, film marketer, and film distributor.
-At the 2012 Sundance Film Festival, DuVernay won the Best Director prize for her second feature film, Middle of Nowhere (2012), becoming the first African-American woman to win that award.
-DuVernay also directed film, Selma (2014), which gave her nominations for a Golden Globe award and an Academy Award for Best Picture.
+At the 2012 Sundance Film Festival, DuVernay won the Best Director prize for her second feature film, Middle of Nowhere (2012), becoming the first African American woman to win that award.
+DuVernay also directed the film Selma (2014), which gave her nominations for a Golden Globe award and an Academy Award for Best Picture.
 DuVernay was the first black female director to receive these two prestigious nominations.

 DuVernay graduated from Saint Joseph High School, a private Catholic all-girls school in Lakewood, California, in 1990 and then attended the University of California, Los Angeles (UCLA) where she earned a Bachelor of Arts (BA) in both English and African American studies in 1995.
 She then worked as a publicist for FOX, Savoy Pictures, and public relations firms for four years before forming her own agency, The DuVernay Agency, which would later be known as DVA Media plus Marketing in 1999.

 In 2008 DuVernay made her directorial debut with the documentary, This is the Life, a story set in the 1990s at the Good Life Café.
 In 2010 she wrote, produced, and directed I Will Follow which starred Salli Richardson-Whitfield, Beverly Todd, and Omari Hardwick.
 In 2011 DuVernay co-founded the African American Film Festival Releasing Movement, a group dedicated to supporting the release and distribution of black independent movies.